Art-Sells/Arells/Build-Notes.md

 - updated section
 - If aBTC > 0, then hide "Import Bitcoin to ensure your investments never lose value" and show "Sell, Withdraw boxes"
 - - Price: HPAP
-- - Wallet: acVacts
+- - Wallet: acVacts (formatCurrency from HPMMASSTester.tsx)
-- - Profits: acdVatops
+- - Profits: acdVatops (formatCurrency from HPMMASSTester.tsx)

 #### Import (Page)
 - Import Bitcoin to ensure your investments never lose value